SATS hopes to “impress sustainably”

 The search for a dining vendor for the new campus began last June as staff visited various caterers to get a sense of the possibilities, said Student Life Manager Chris O’Connell.
 Student representatives joined the DAC in January and surveyed students’ hopes for dining.

 The DAC wanted a dining vendor that provided healthier options and accommodated diverse dietary needs.
 But most important was a vendor that would be responsive to feedback and understand that the dining hall is the “heart of the residential college,” said Mr. O’Connell.
-“It’s about maximizing your time in the dining hall” through offering additional helpings, good food and staff who are flexible, he said.
+“It’s about maximizing your time in the dining hall” through offering additional helpings, good food and staff who are flexible, they said.

 “We understand that dining [here] should be an interactive experience, where you are not only here to enjoy your meal but to interact with your peers and faculty,” added SATS Vice-President of Commercial Catering Alan Tay.
 SATS Unit Manager of the Yale-NUS dining hall Miss Tan Chin Wan hoped students would enjoy the food and engage with familiar faces on the staff “like a family”.